RedisAI/FraudDetectionDemo/README.md

 ![Demo hash](./demo_hash.png "Demo hash redisInsights")

 Next, click on *RedisAI* visualization tool to see the two loaded models and the script.
-By selecting the code of the script.
+By selecting a script, you can see its source code.
+It is also possible to run models/script's function via the UI, according to [AI.MODELEXECUTE](https://oss.redis.com/redisai/commands/#aimodelexecute) and [AI.SCRIPTEXECUTE](https://oss.redis.com/redisai/commands/#aiscriptexecute) commands' format.

 ![Demo redisAI](./demo_redisAI.png "Demo redisAI redisInsights")

 ## Flow
 When a new transaction happens, it needs to be evaluated if it's fraudulent or not.
 The ML/DL models take two inputs for this, the relevant reference data and the new transaction details.
+The following actions are triggered:
-First, the relevant keys with respect to the new transaction time and a certain time interval are obtained via range query over the `refernces` sorted set.
+* First, the relevant keys with respect to the new transaction time and a certain time interval are obtained via range query over the `refernces` sorted set.
 The hash values of those keys will constitute the relevant reference data.
-Next, RedisAI DAG (directed acyclic graph) object will is used to orchestrate the end-to-end prediction flow, that will be triggered upon calling the [AI.DAGEXECUTE command](https://oss.redis.com/redisai/commands/#aidagexecute).
+* Next, RedisAI DAG (directed acyclic graph) object will be used to orchestrate the end-to-end prediction flow, that will be triggered upon calling the [AI.DAGEXECUTE command](https://oss.redis.com/redisai/commands/#aidagexecute).
 The DAG's operation are the following:
-1. Loading the numeric representation of the new transaction as a tensor with [`AI.TENSROSET` command](https://oss.redis.com/redisai/commands/#aitensorset).
+  1. [Loading](https://github.com/RedisAI/FraudDetectionDemo/blob/master/example_client/client.py#L26) the numeric representation of the new transaction as a tensor with [`AI.TENSROSET` command](https://oss.redis.com/redisai/commands/#aitensorset).
-2. Running the `hashes_to_tensor` pre-processing function to create the reference data tensor.
+  2. Running the [`hashes_to_tensor` pre-processing function](https://github.com/RedisAI/FraudDetectionDemo/blob/master/app/script.py#L23) to create the reference data tensor.
 This function receives the list of relevant keys in Redis as input, and construct a reference data tensor based on these values, that are fetched directly from Redis (using [Redis command support for TorchScript](https://oss.redis.com/redisai/commands/#redis-commands-support)).
-3. Running the two fraud-detection models over the `transaction` and `refernces` inputs in parallel (recall that each model was associated with a different logical device).
+  3. Running the two fraud-detection models over the `transaction` and `refernces` inputs in parallel ([recall](https://github.com/RedisAI/FraudDetectionDemo/blob/master/README.md#L43) that each model was associated with a different logical device).
-4. Running the `post_processing` function that receives both models' predictions as inputs, and outputs the average score.
+  4. Running the [`post_processing` function](https://github.com/RedisAI/FraudDetectionDemo/blob/master/app/script.py#L37) that receives both models' predictions as inputs, and outputs the average score.
-5. Storing the output of the `post_processing` function under the key `result{tag}` in Redis.
+  5. [Storing](https://github.com/RedisAI/FraudDetectionDemo/blob/master/example_client/client.py#L25) the output of the `post_processing` function under the key `result{tag}` in Redis.

 Finally, the score of the transaction (i.e., the probability in which it is fraudulent) is fetched by using [`AI.TENSORGET` command](https://oss.redis.com/redisai/commands/#aitensorget).